Page

 In collaboration with ARC South London, ARC South West Peninsula (PenARC) and ARC East of England:

-This is the second in a series of ARC National events on PPI research which aim to foster conversations and methodological development of patient and public involvement, inclusive involvement and co-production.
+This is the third in a series of ARC National events on Patient and Public Involvement research which aims to foster conversations and methodological development of patient and public involvement, inclusive involvement and co-production.

 This event is for PPIE workers, public contributors, researchers, clinicians and anyone interested and/or involved in supporting, facilitating or leading patient and public involvement.